Miracle at Cana

 I. We begin three day since Philip and Nathaniel began following Jesus.

 A. Jesus had traveled from the area near the Jordan and attended a wedding feast in Cana, which is just north of the town where Jesus grew up.

-B. With him were his new disciples (students): Andrew, Peter, Philip, and Nathaniel; as well as his mother, Mary
+B. With him were his new disciples (students): John, Andrew, Peter, Philip, and Nathaniel; as well as his mother, Mary

 C. Wedding feasts were big affairs in those days, often lasting a week.